NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 ## Analysis
 - The multiple connections in 'Time_Wait' suggest closed TCP connections that may indicate automated network activity, but requires correlation with process-level data.
 - No new obvious processes were observed in Task Manager /Startup.
 However, fileless or injected execution cannot be ruled out.
+The detection of the file signature by Firewall implies execution occured in memory or via a legitimate process (Living off the Land).

 ## Behaviour Analysis
-- After further analysis, multiple tools have detected malware on the machine (Trojan.PyengyLoader), which confirms that the malware executed itself locally and that it was active.
+- After further analysis, multiple tools have detected malware on the machine (Windows Defender detected Trojan.Generic and Malwarebytes detected TrojanPyengy.Loader) which confirms that the malware was on user's machine.
 - However, the firewall (Portmaster Safing) has successfully blocked the connections to the C2 since:
 - In order for the communication to happen, C2 relies on outbound connections to attacker-controled infrastructure ( commonly over HTTP/HTTPS).
 Blocking these connections, any command execution or data exfiltration is disrupted.
 - Due to Portmaster Safing's DNS Blocking (uses filter lists to block requests to known tracker or malware domains), the outbound connections had been blocked.